 In another set of answers, 82% of respondents felt that the Nazims failed to prevent militancy (Annex-1, Fig 29).

-Had the system addressed peoples grievances the followers of militants would have been reduced.
+Had the system addressed people’s grievances, support for militants would have been reduced.
 78% agreed with this view (Annex-1, Fig 32).
 Since the local government system was ineffective and lacked coordination grievances increased and remained unaddressed.

 To another question, 70% of responding households thought that the government was complacent in not preventing the flow of heavy weapons to Swat (Annex-1, Fig 36).

 In another negative result, 67% of households thought that administrations contacts with militants encouraged them (Annex-1, Fig 37).
 This referred to the questionable conduct of senior administrators who were on friendly terms with militants.
-In one case it was the actions of a senior administrator who was sympathetic to the militant’s cause who arranged for them to enter Buner in 2009!
+In one case it was the actions of a senior administrator who was sympathetic to the militant’s cause who arranged for them to enter Buner in 2009.

 It is quite clear from the results relating to the Local Government Reform 2001 that it was damaging to the interest of the state and was considered beneficial to the militants.
 It is indeed strange to note that a military dictator took an extremely high risk road to reform through the Local Government Ordinance 2001 and opened the gates to the militants at the start of a global war.

-It is curious to note that the federal government’s recent tentative steps to bring reforms to FATA by amending the Political Parties Act and the Frontier Crimes Regulation have been delayed due to pressure by the military.
-This is counterproductive to Pakistan’s stability.

 G. Special areas of Pakistan

-Malakand contains almost 25% of the KP population and has 24 legislators in the assembly and they can pass legislative measures for the whole of the province but they cannot pass any legislation for Malakand!
+Malakand contains almost 25% of the KP population and has 24 legislators in the provincial assembly.
+These can pass legislative measures for the whole of the province but they cannot pass any legislation for Malakand.
 Only the President is authorized to approve the passage of legislation in the form of a regulation for Swat.
 This is an anomaly with serious implications.
 Thus even after 40 years after the merger of Swat into KP it is still “Viceroy’s territory” and continues to be a special area.
-The full writ of the superior courts does not prevail and fundamental rights are not available.
+The full writ of the superior courts does not prevail and fundamental rights are not recognized.
 In other words the region is kept as a marginalized part of Pakistan.

 As discussed in an earlier part of this paper marginalization could be caused by a number of factors some of the important ones are based on poverty, ethnicity, tribalism, geography or regulations.